 - 2.4 A description of how the applicant will accommodate the circulation and operation of non-Canadian registered subscriber stations while located in Canada.

-- 3.1 A statement addressing how the applicant and the proposed mobile satellite service meet all the criteria noted in the Radio Systems Policy, Policy Framework for the Provision of Mobile Satellite Services via Regional and Global Satellite Systems in the Canadian Market (RP-007).
+- 3.1 A statement addressing how the applicant and the proposed mobile-satellite service meet all the criteria noted in the Radio Systems Policy RP-007, Policy Framework for the Provision of Mobile Satellite Services via Regional and Global Satellite Systems in the Canadian Market.

 - Service Provider Agreement

-- 4.1 A copy of the agreement between the service provider and the satellite operator for the provision of mobile satellite services within Canada.
+- 4.1 A copy of the agreement between the service provider and the satellite operator for the provision of mobile-satellite service within Canada.